TejasReddy9/handwriting_cnn/docs/index.md

 ## Data Gathering

 The database used contains 1539 pages of scanned text sentences written by 600+ writers.
 This project uses the top 50 writers with most amount of data.
 Data is grouped by writers having written a collection of sentences.
 Example for one of the sentences written by a writer is shown below.
+I've uploaded the curated dataset to [Kaggle datasets]().

 ![example](https://github.com/TejasReddy9/handwriting_cnn/blob/master/docs/a01-011.png?raw=true)